 A colour TV for 20 minutes

 If the average household recycled all their glass in a year, enough energy would be saved to power:

-You can read more about glass and recycling on these international sites:
+You can read more about glass and recycling on these sites: